BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 History.
-Blue or purple corn is an ancient and sacred type of corn that comes originally from central Mexico.
+Blue or purple corn is an ancient and sacred heirloom type of corn that comes originally from central Mexico.
 Today, it is grown in several nations, including the United States.

-Blue corn is a hybrid variety of purple corn that is not quite as good for development as the purple type.
+Blue corn is a variety of purple corn that is not quite as good for development, although either one is okay.
 If you can obtain purple corn products, they are somewhat better.

 Hybridization.
-So far, purple corn is not too hybridized or modified genetically, as is white corn.
-Many corn allergies involve the hybrids, so some people who do not tolerate corn products well can often eat purple corn.
+Blue or purple corn are not too hybridized or modified genetically, as is white corn.
+Many corn allergies involve the hybrids, so some people who do not tolerate corn products well can eat blue or purple corn.

 Gluten-free.
 Corn is gluten-free or very low in gluten, so it can be tolerated by many people who are sensitive to gluten.

 PURPLE CORN AND DEVELOPMENT

 We highly recommend blue or purple corn tortilla chips for everyone who is on a development program because it contains a number of chemical compounds needed for Development.
-Some are selenium compounds, and there are many others, we are told by our development team.
+Some are selenium compounds, and there are others, we are told by our development team.

 FOOD PRODUCTS MADE OF PURPLE CORN

 PURPLE OR BLUE CORN CHIPS

 These are the best.
 They can be part of a meal, not just a snack.